mcernusca/use-key-state/README.md

 - simple key bindings w/o callbacks (immediate mode key events)

-- have ability to query the state of the keyboard (bypass react state)
+- have ability to query the state of the keyboard (`{ query } = useKeyState()`)

-- capture events (pass `,capture` at the end of the rule)
+- capture events (pass `{ preventDefault: true }` as a configuration parameter)

 - basic configuration (`{ keyRepeat: true }` by default)

+- singleton document event handler shared between all the keyState hooks

-- `TODO` support multiple rules per key (`{ copy: 'meta+c,ctrl+c' }`)
+- support multiple rules per key (`{ copy: ['meta+c', 'ctrl+c'] }`)

 - `TODO` be able to bind to a particular subtree (return bind methods)

-- `TODO` filter events that originate from interactive elements (inputs)
+- `TODO` filter events that originate from input accepting elements

-- `TODO` investigate the performance costs of having each hook bind globally
+- enable a different way to program with key events

 Non-Goals
 --------

-- to necessarily be a better mousetrap, hotkeys.js or react-hotkeys - rather enable a different way to program with key events.
+- to fit every possible need

+- legacy browsers support

+- key sequences, although that could be a specific form of the keyState hook at some point

 Think carefully about what you need, it might be smarter to write your own hook abstraction over something else.

 Notes
 -----------